 - 1.6 Appendix 1 gives a general description of the grades, subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.7 The area surveyed has been classified mainly as good quality, Subgrade 3a land.
-Soils are well drained, heavy clay loam and heavy silty clay loams, developed over shallow Lower Chalk.
-Such land has been mapped as Subgrade 3a, being restricted by soil droughtiness limitations.
-A small area to the north-west of the site has been assigned to Subgrade 3b on the basis of a gradient limitation.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.7 The agricultural land surveyed has been classified as very good, Grade 2, quality.
+Soils are well drained, generally deep, calcareous silty clay loams.
+The land is very slightly restricted by soil droughtiness limitations.